AdobeDocs/commerce-cloud-service.en/help/cloud-guide/cdn/fastly.md

 ---
 title: Fastly services overview
-description: Learn how the Fastly services included with Adobe Commerce on cloud infrastructure subscriptions help you optimize and secure content delivery operations for your Adobe Commerce sites.
+description: Learn how the Fastly services included with Adobe Commerce on cloud infrastructure help you optimize and secure content delivery operations for your Adobe Commerce sites.
 ---

 # Fastly services overview